cowboyai/cim-start/readme.md

 >"You are free to use any part of the system, or even replace it.
 Your mileage may vary, depending on how tightly you adhere to these principles."

-If you hate our UI, replace it.
-You have a model to work with to make it a module.
+You have a model to work with to make it a module and use it.

 ---

 By adopting this methodology, you’re not just configuring a Linux system—you’re creating a robust framework for building scalable, maintainable distributed systems with NixOS at its core.